Welcome to today's edition of the Rush 24-7 podcast.

 Now that he is nominated for a position where he can overturn precedent and make law, it is even more important that he fully answers a broad range of questions.

-I hope for the sake of the country that Judge Roberts understands this and opens questions.
+I hope, for the sake of the country, that Judge Roberts understands this and opens questions, sorry, and answers questions openly, honestly, and thoroughly.

-Uh so here we have this reference once again to the swing vote.
+So here we have this reference once again to the swing vote.

 See, Chuck Schumer wants you to believe that the Supreme Court's made up of four conservatives and four liberals, and then a fifth swing vote who is actually a liberal, but we don't call him that.

-And Justice O'Connor was the swing vote, always voting with the libs.
+And Justice O'Connor was the swing vote, always voting with the Libs.

-Uh but so there's no such thing as a swing vote.
+But so there's no such thing as a swing vote.

 This is that's simply analysts looking at the way the court operates.

-Well, who let's go back through the history of the court and find all the swing votes on the court.
+When it comes to the swing vote, let's go back through the history of the court and find all the swing votes on the court.

-It's just it's it's absurd.
+It's just, it's absurd.

-This is Schumer uh comments just before the ones you just heard last night after the president nominated Judge Roberts.
+This is Schumer comments just before the ones you just heard last night after the president nominated Judge Roberts.

 The burden is on a nominee to the Supreme Court to prove that he is worthy, not on the Senate to prove that he is unworthy.